NavneetMridul1/E-Learning-Platform/README.md

-# Online-Course-Website
+# E-Learning Platform
-This website is developed using the frontend tools such as HTML and CSS.
+Developed an online E-Learning website by utilizing a combination of HTML and CSS technologies.